 David Beck, born and raised in Winston-Salem, is the Director of Public Policy and Media Relations at Self-Help Credit Union in Durham since 1998.

-Aleta Payne is Deputy Executive Director of the North Carolina Council of Churches; she is a native Virginian but has been a resident of North Carolina for almost two decades.
+Aleta Payne is Executive Director of the Johnson Service Corps; she is a native Virginian but has been a resident of North Carolina for almost two decades.

 Tracy Kondracki, Finance Administrator Consultant, founder of the Green Bean Counters, providing business services to non-profits and other environmentally & socially mindful small businesses since 2005.

 Becky Ceartas commented on Unload Your 401k 2014-09-26 11:07:06 -0400Thanks for your comment Elizabeth.
 Would you be interested in volunteering with us in a different way – http://www.ncgv.org/volunteer_survey_sept_2014 ?

 Becky Ceartas wants to volunteer 2016-01-03 05:35:37 -0500

 Below are ways that you can get involved with North Carolinians Against Gun Violence.
 After you fill out the form, we will be in touch with you to talk about your interests.
 Thank you very much for volunteering to keep North Carolinians safe from gun violence.

 NCGV keeps user information confidentialBecome a volunteer

 - Every 3 hours a child or teen is killed in a firearm related incident

 For every child that is killed by a firearm 4 more are injured